-The most volatile forex pairs in the forex market today are GBPUSD and USDZAR.
+The most volatile forex pairs in the forex market today are EURCAD and AUDUSD.
 Check out the most interesting buying and selling opportunities right now!

 The Forex Price Surprises page lists the most volatile forex contracts, ranked by standard deviation, compared to their past 20-days of data.
 The page is re-ranked every 10 minutes, and new contracts may be added to or removed from the bullish and bearish tables based on newly calculated data.